Garrett Mills: Philadelphia Eagles

 Mills was signed to the Philadelphia Eagles' practice squad on September 6, 2010.
 He was promoted to the active roster on September 13.
 He was waived on December 21.

 Cincinnati Bengals

 Mills was claimed off waivers by the Cincinnati Bengals on December 22, 2010.
 He was waived on August 16, 2011.

-Second stint with Patriots
+New England Patriots (second stint)

 Mills was claimed off waivers by the Patriots on August 21, but was waived again on August 29.
 Mills re-signed to the Patriots practice squad on September 14, 2011.